luapower/http/http_client.md

 ## `local client = require'http_client'`

 HTTP 1.1 coroutine-based async client in Lua.

+## Features

+	* https
+	* gzip compression
+	* persistent connections
+	* pipelining
+	* multiple client IPs
+	* resource limits
+	* auto-redirects
+	* auto-retries
+	* cookie jars
+	* multi-level debugging
+	* caching
+	* cdata-buffer-based I/O.

-Supports https, gzip compression, persistent connections, pipelining, multiple client IPs, resource limits, auto-redirects, auto-retries, cookie jars, multi-level debugging, caching, and cdata-buffer-based I/O. In short, the best library for web scraping.
+In short, your dream library for web scraping.

-For I/O & TLS you can use [socket2] with [libtls] or [socket] with [luasec] (see `loop` option below).
+Uses [socket2] and [libtls] for I/O and TLS or you can bring your own stack (see `loop` option below).

 GZip compression can be enabled with `client.http.zlib = require'zlib'`.